 4. Google Forms

-Survey Planet is a questionnaire tool that includes custom themes, pre-written question (which can be combined with your own) and a responsive layout.
+Survey Planet is a questionnaire tool that includes custom themes, pre-written questions (which can be combined with your own) and a responsive layout.
 In addition, users can make use of question branching and multiple languages.
 While creating a survey, you can simultaneously preview a live copy of your survey on the same page.
+This free survey tool is unique in that surveys, survey questions and responses are unlimited.
+However, reporting options are limited with the free version.

-KwikSurveys, if you didn’t know already, is a free (but ad supported) that offers around 30 survey templates.
-Despite the lack of customisation options offered with these survey templates, they are anything but difficult to install on your website.
-The kinds of questions you can ask in a survey are very restricted (particularly as there is no open answer choice).
+KwikSurveys, which was just rebranded this year as Shout, offers a free version of their survey tool which includes customisable templates.
+This solution is anything but difficult to install on your website.
+Unfortunately the kinds of questions you can ask in a survey are very restricted (particularly as there is no open answer choice).
 The dashboard, be that as it may, is pretty easy to explore and results can be exported as various file types.

-LimeSurvey is a very basic questionnaire tool.
+Looking for something quick and easy to install?
+LimeSurvey is a very basic free online survey tool.
 There is no limit to the number of surveys you send or survey responses you receive.
 If you’re not satisfied with the basic version, they also offer add-ons for additional templates and question types.
 This tool does require some back-end work so it’s good if you have an IT team on hand should any issues arise.

-Survey Legend is an online survey too that also uses a drag-and-drop editor to put together surveys.
+Survey Legend is an online survey tool that also uses a drag-and-drop editor to put together surveys.
 It can be used on all devices and includes all of the standard survey elements you’d expect to see.
-With the free version, however, the number of surveys are limited, however questions per survey and responses are not.
+With the free version, however, the number of surveys are limited (max 3) and there are no data export options.

-Give your online surveys the care and attention they need to do their job.
+Want to give your online surveys the care and attention they need to do their job?
 Keep these best practices / tips in mind and you’ll be well on your way to creating great (free) online surveys that yield game-changing results!

 Paid vs. Free Online Survey Tools

-That being said, it’s important to point that there are some distinctions between what you get with a paid online survey tool and what you get with a free online survey tool.
+That being said, it’s important to point out that there are some distinctions between what you’ll get with a paid online survey tool and what you’ll get with a free online survey tool.
 Here’s what to look out for…

 Typically, paid versions of online survey tools offer added capabilities such as: